 You are here

-Working with deans, department heads, and faculty, DIAC has created a list of diversity-rich courses to be offered in Spring 2018.
+Working with deans, department heads, and faculty, DIAC has created a list of diversity-rich courses to be offered in Fall 2018.
 View Courses (PDF)

 The courses on our list are self-designated by the Professors and not chosen by the DIAC Curriculum and Professional Development Sub-committee.

 For this course list, we define diversity as diverse with respect to race, ethnicity, gender, sexuality, size, physical or cognitive ability, socio-economic status, religious beliefs, military status, age, or political beliefs.

 The purpose of the list is to help students identify courses that will help them to: